rice-cs-edutools/testception/README.md

 2. Add any student solutions which implement this project to a single directory <student_dir>.

-3. Create a new subdirectory in ./projects named projectX, where X is an integer.
+3. Create a new subdirectory in ./projects named project\<projno>, where
+   \<projno> is an integer.

-4. Within the ./project/projectX subdirectory, create the following files:
+4. Within the ./project/project\<projno> subdirectory, create the following
+   files:

    1. `description.py`: must define the following variables:
       * projectname - a string